Prannav-k/OffsetIt/README.md

 You can use this shell to interact with your node.

-Lets start by going to the shell of Verifier and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
+Let's start by going to the shell of Verifier and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
 Org1 will need the fiat currency to exchange it for the Offset Token.

     start IssueFiatFlow currency: USD, amount: 2000000, recipient: Org1

 In the same shell, lets issue an offset token to green co for their good work.
+The output nft id will be used for further transfer

     start CreateAndIssueOffsetToken owner: GreenCo, offsetPrice: 10000 USD, offsetType: carbon(co2), offsetUnit: ton, source: 122322, otherInfo: RainforestPreservation, expiryDays: 365

 After offset token getting issues, we .
-Goto Org1's shell to create a transfer req.
+Goto Org1's shell to create a transfer req id will be used further for transfer.

     start CreateTransferRequestInitiator requestTo: GreenCo

 From Green co's shell we can now check the transfer requests received.
+The output transfer

     run vaultQuery contractStateType: com.prannav.carbonOffset.states.TransferRequestState

 From the same shell , lets accept the request.
 Note : Transfer req id and offset Id are available as responses from above steps or can be fetched from below mentioned vault query commands.

     start AcceptTransferRequest transferReqId: <transferReqId>, offsetId: <offsetId>